cognizant-ai-labs/autoinit/README.md

 training_model = AutoInit().initialize_model(training_model)
 ```
 Here, `training_model` can be an already instantiated TensorFlow `Model` instance, or a dictionary config or JSON string defining the model.

+## Algorithm
+AutoInit analyzes your network's topology, layers, and activation functions and configures the network weights to ensure smooth signal propagation at initialization.
+The weights are initialized according to the following recursive algorithm.

+* Given input with mean `input_data_mean` and variance `input_data_variance`
+* For all layers in the model
+    * Get the mean and variance from all incoming layers
+    * Use the incoming mean and variance, along with the layer type, to calculate the outgoing mean and variance
+    * If the layer has weights
+        * Initialize the weights so that outgoing `mean = 0` and `variance = 1` (in expectation)
+    * Return the outgoing mean and variance for consumption by downstream layers

 ## Options